Roger Clarke's Web-Site

 The structure of the paper reflects the research process outlined above.
 The following section presents a brief review of several previous phases of technological change, the uses made of them by business enterprises, and the interpretations made of them by observers.
 In section 4, the concept of the digital surveillance economy is discussed, and the process model is presented.
 Threats to the individual that arise from this approach are then identified, and broader impacts are discussed.
-Finally, in section 6, research questions are framed within a set of scenarios.
+Finally, in section 6, a research agenda is framed.

 This section briefly summarises earlier conceptions that provide context and that condition observers' perceptions of contemporary consumer marketing.
 The digitisation phase was largely complete by the end of the twentieth century.
 A first, critical aspect of digitisation is that selection of attributes whose states or behaviour are to be represented in data is not a value-neutral event but rather a purposive activity, with choices made that reflect the intentions of the collector.
 Contrary to the implications of the term 'data capture', data is not already in existence and merely waiting to be gathered, but is actively created.
 The collector's perception of purpose results in some attributes of some entities and their actions being represented in the data collection, and the complete omission from the collection of representations of all other attributes of those entities and actions, and of all attributes of all other entities and actions.
 Further key issues are that data quality is a multi-dimensional notion, and that data-items, records and record-collections evidence very high variability in quality.

-Digitisation of individuals can be traced at least to 1890, when the Hollerith card was applied to the US Census and the era of machine-readable data began (Kistermann 1991).
+Digitisation of individuals can be traced to 1890, when Hollerith built on previous work by Jacquard and Babbage, used an 80-column punched-card to express US Census data, and thereby launched the era of machine-readable personal data (Kistermann 1991).
 The application of computing to administrative data commenced in 1951 at the Lyons Tea Company in the U.K. (Land 2000).
 Within a decade, the opportunity was perceived for 'national data systems' to consolidate data about people, variously as a basis for sociological research (e.g. the Metropolit projects in Sweden and Denmark - Osler et al. 2006) and for social control (e.g. the National Data Center proposals in the USA - Dunn 1967).
 The second half of the century saw an explosion in the creation of data about people.
 During that time, the basis for decisions about such matters as lending, insurance and social welfare changed from the evaluation of applicants face-to-face, complemented by consideration of supporting documents, to a process almost entirely based on the machine-readable-data-assembly that is thought to relate to the applicant.
-The author coined the term 'digital persona' to refer to that assembly (Clarke 1994, 2014a).
+I coined the term 'digital persona' to refer to that assembly (Clarke 1994, 2014a).

 The Internet brought with it scope for pseudonymity and even anonymity (Froomkin 1995).
 Moreover, as the dot.com investment era boomed, and then c.
 2000 imploded, 'new rules' were emerging (Kelly 1998).
 Until c.
 2010, there was some optimism that consumer marketing would become less intrusive and manipulative, and more collaborative (Levine et al. 2000, Clarke 2008a).
 In the meantime, however, Web 2.0 was conceived as the means whereby the Web's architecture could be inverted from its original, consumer-driven request-response pair into a marketer's data collection and consumer manipulation framework (O'Reilly 2005, Clarke 2008b).
 Web 2.0 features laid the foundations for the digital surveillance economy.
 Within less than a decade from 2005 onwards, consumer marketing became anything but the two-sided conversation that Levine et al. had envisaged.